 Dr. Russo is the Principal Trombonist with the Norwalk Symphony Orchestra (CT) and regularly appears with the Hartford, New Haven, Waterbury, Wallingford, and Greater Bridgeport Symphony orchestras.
-He plays in various theatre productions throughout the state, as well as regularly appearing at the Goodspeed Opera House and the Ivoryton, Monomoy, and Hartford Stage theatre companies.
+He plays in various theatre productions throughout the state, primarily at the Goodspeed Opera House and has played at the Ivoryton, Monomoy (MA), and Hartford Stage theatre companies.

 Russo is two-time winner of the Paranov Concerto Competition and earned second place at the 2012 International Trombone Association Alto Trombone Competition.
 He has been a member of many successful chamber ensembles, including the Excalibur Brass Quintet (2010-2013) – winner of the 2011 Yale Chamber Music Competition and fellow at the Norfolk Chamber Music Festival – and the West End Brass Quintet (2008-2011).